PatrikAAberg/dmce/README.md

 ## Patch code coverage

 This was the original use case for DMCE.
 How to check delta (between two git revisions) code coverage in gits without messing with their respective build or test systems?
-An example of how this can be done is shown below.
-Please note that this walkthrough assumes you use the install alternative 1 above.
-Let's go: Clone the dmce-examples git and enter the directory:
+See example below.

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git
     $ cd dmce-examples